rnaudi/metrics/README.md

 #### How to choose window size

+**Goal**: Pick a window large enough that most users complete the entire flow within one window.

-**Rule of thumb**: Make window size 5-10× the typical time between steps.
+**Rule of thumb**: Look at the **longest typical gap between consecutive steps**, then make the window 5-10× that duration.

-Examples:
-- Steps complete in ~10 seconds each → use 1-2 minute windows
-- Steps complete in ~1 minute each → use 5-10 minute windows
-- Steps complete in ~5 minutes each → use 30-60 minute windows
+**Example: OAuth2 Device Flow**

+Your flow has a 10-minute session timeout, meaning users typically complete it in <10 minutes total.
+Break it down by step:
+- Step 1→2: User opens browser after seeing device code (1-3 minutes typically)
+- Step 2→3: User types code and authorizes (30 seconds)
+- Step 3→4: Device polls and gets token (a few seconds)
+- Step 4→5: Device uses token for API call (seconds)

+The longest gap is Step 1→2 (let's say p95 is 3 minutes).
+Using the 5-10× rule:
+- **5-minute window**: Should capture most flows (5 min > 3 min longest gap).
+Good choice.
+- **10-minute window**: More conservative, captures even slower users.
+Also fine.
+- **1-minute window**: Too small—many users won't reach Step 2 in the same window.

+**Quick check**:
+- If 90% of users complete the flow in 5 minutes, use a 5-minute window
+- If you have a 10-minute timeout and most flows finish before timeout, a 10-minute window is safe

 **How to validate**: Graph $A_1(t), A_2(t), A_3(t)...$ for a single window.
 If they're within 2-3× of each other (accounting for drop-offs), you're good.
 If they vary 10×-1000×, increase window size.

-**For flows with variable timing** (email verification that takes hours): This approach won't work well.
+**For flows with long/variable timing** (email verification over hours): This approach doesn't work.
 Use event-based funnels instead.

 ---